 Ethics Cases and Actions

-On September 26, 2019, a whistleblower complaint was made public that alleges President Donald Trump used the power of his office to solicit interference from Ukraine in the 2020 U.S. election.
-Further reports have revealed other alleged illegal acts by employees or associates of the Executive Branch.
-Campaign Legal Center is calling out the Trump White House for multiple violations of campaign finance and ethics laws.
+In the face of reports revealing alleged illegal acts by employees or associates of the Executive Branch regarding the United States' relationship with Ukraine, Campaign Legal Center is calling out the Trump White House for multiple violations of ethics laws.

 A strong independent ethics agency is an essential part of a government that is representative, responsive and accountable.
 This type of agency provides oversight that is critical to a functional democratic system overseeing ethics, financial disclosure, lobbying and campaign finance laws.
 Read more.

 Violations of ethics obligations by officials across the Interior Department have raised serious questions about whether top agency officials are working to benefit the public, or to benefit the wealthy special interests that used to fund their paychecks.